Introduction

 Comparative measurement of MET kinase domain variants across 287 amino acid positions in the absence (TPR-METΔEx14) and presence of exon 14 (TPR-MET).

 (A) Domain boundaries and schematics of the TPR-MET ICD and TPR-METΔEx14 ICD constructs.
 (B) Proliferation assay of parental TPR-MET, TPR-METΔEx14, and MSCV empty vectors expressed in Ba/F3 under IL-3 withdrawal and IL-3 conditions.
 Cell viability was normalized to day 0.
-(C) Activity score heatmap of METΔEx14 kinase domain variants.
+(C) Heatmap of METΔEx14 kinase domain variant scores.
 WT-synonymous substitutions are outlined in green.
-(D) Scatter plot of TPR-METΔEx14 versus TPR-MET activity scores for each variant with distributions displayed on the margins.
+(D) Scatter plot of TPR-METΔEx14 versus TPR-MET scores for each variant with distributions displayed on the margins.
 Dashed lines represent the WT synonymous average score for METΔEx14 versus MET.
 (E) Schematic of the kinase domain (PDB 2G15, 3R7O) in a full-length receptor and TPR-METΔEx14 context.
 (F) Western blot of endogenous MET KO HeLa cells transiently transfected with L1062D and S112Q mutants in the MET and METΔEx14 receptor, with and without HGF stimulation (50ng/ml, 15 min stimulation, 37°C).

-We performed a parallel DMS of the MET KD in the background of an exon 14-skipped ICD (TPR-METΔEx14) (Figure 5C).
-Most regions implicated in the TPR-MET DMS were similarly sensitive in the TPR-METΔEx14 (Figure 5C,D; Supplemental Data Figure 5B).
+In analyzing the mutational landscape of the TPR-METΔEx14, we found that regions implicated in the TPR-MET DMS were similarly sensitive (Figure 5C,D; Supplemental Data Figure 5B).
 For example, the P1153 β4-β5 loop site was also intolerant to mutations in TPR-METΔEx14 (Supplemental Data Figure 5C).
 Similarly, the R- and C-spine were sensitive to physicochemical changes outside of hydrophobic and polar uncharged substitutions (Supplemental Data Figure 5D).
-To identify specific mutations of the KD that are uniquely sensitive to the presence or absence of exon 14, we filtered variants with the largest differences in activity scores between TPR-MET and TPR-METΔEx14 (Figure 5D, Supplemental Data Figure 5E).

 Analysis of cancer-associated and resistance mutations in MET and METΔEx14

-Interestingly, there are some missense mutations that are strong GOF variants in the DMS that have not been reported clinically, potentially indicative of novel activating mutations.
+Within our gain-of-function classifications, while we pick up on several mutations at positions that have been clinically detected and experimentally validated in previous studies in both libraries (Supplemental Data Figure 8B-D), we also found missense mutations that are GOF in the DMS that have not been reported clinically, potentially indicative of novel activating mutations.
 We classify these mutations as “not clinically observed, GOF.”
 We hypothesized that these variants are more difficult to observe clinically because of the constraints of the genetic code.
 To test this idea, we calculated the Hamming distance between the WT MET codon and mutant codon for each position within our dataset (Figure 6C-E).
 We found that most “clinical, validated” mutations had Hamming distances of 1-2 nucleotide substitutions from WT (Figure 6C,D).
 However, the most common Hamming distances for “not clinically observed, GOF’’ codons shifted 2-3 changes away from WT (Figure 6C, D).
 These GOF mutations are dispersed throughout the structure of MET kinase and have distinct patterns depending on the presence or absence of exon 14 (Figure 6E).
 These results suggest that the DMS can identify GOF mutations that require a larger genetic “leap” than what is observed in natural populations.
-Furthermore, the relative paucity of “not clinically observed, GOF ’’ mutations at Hamming distance of 1 suggests that clinical observations have nearly identified all possible activating MET mutations that require only a single nucleotide change.
+Furthermore, the relative paucity of “not clinically observed, GOF” mutations at Hamming distance of 1 suggests that clinical observations have nearly identified all possible activating MET mutations that require only a single nucleotide change.
 Collectively, this suggests that our atlas will be of particular use for deciding on driver status for rare mutations that require multiple nucleotide changes.

 Finally, we assessed the distribution of fitness effects for clinically observed resistance mutations (Duplaquet et al., 2018; Fernandes et al., 2021; Saraon et al., 2021; Lu et al., 2017; Fujino et al., 2019).
 Resistance mutations, which are clustered around the active site, are also enriched towards higher fitness values than the background missense mutation distribution (Figure 6F, G).
 This result suggests that most of these mutations can pre-exist in the population even in the absence of selective pressure from an inhibitor.
-GOF resistance mutations may indicate an effect on the equilibrium of kinase activation, whereas LOF resistance mutations likely affect inhibitor-protein interactions directly.
-For instance, Y1230C is a recurrent resistance mutation (Bardelli et al., 1998) that interrupts Pi interactions that stabilize inhibitors at the active site, but in the absence of an inhibitor is unfavorable in METΔEx14 (Figure 6F, Supplemental Data Figure 6).
+Mutations labeled as both GOF from our statistical filtering, and resistant from literature reports, may indicate an effect on the activity equilibrium of kinase, whereas resistance mutations that are labeled LOF in this screen, may only become beneficial in the presence of an inhibitor.
+For instance, Y1230C is a recurrent resistance mutation (Bardelli et al., 1998) that interrupts Pi interactions that stabilize inhibitors at the active site, but in the absence of an inhibitor is unfavorable in METΔEx14 and only mildly unfavorable in MET (Figure 6F, Supplemental Data Figure 9).
 These results indicate that DMS has potential to interpret the effects of resistance mutations, an area of active concern for patients being treated with MET inhibitors in the clinic.

 Discussion